renatoathaydes/dartle-website/source/processed/dartle-overview.md

 {{component /processed/fragments/_section.html}}
 {{ define sectionTitle "Default Tasks" }}

-One last thing a Dartle build should have is a default task.
+A very convenient thing to add to a Dartle build is a default task.
 That makes it just a tiny bit easier to run the most common build tasks, as instead of having to specify the task(s) that need to be run, you can type `dartle` and be done with it!